We are now accepting applications for the 2015 cohort. Applications are due by Friday, Feb. 6, 2015.

 Participation in workshops on research skills, the graduate school application process, Graduate Record Examination preparation, and resources for graduate education funding.

-Assistance in defining, setting and realizing educational goals, and in applying to a graduate program of your choice.
+Assistance in defining, setting, and realizing educational goals as well as help with applying to a graduate program of your choice.

 A supportive network of McNair Scholars who, like you, are working toward a graduate degree.